|Price: $230 MSRP – Check Price on: REI | Amazon|

 Overview: Salomon Quest 4D 3 GTX

 Sure, these boots are supremely comfortable, but that alone doesn’t do them justice – these rugged Salomons are an absolute dream for serious backpackers.
 A certain giddiness comes over me whenever I tighten the laces.
 Great things tend to happen when I’m wearing these boots.

 The 4D 3 GTXs are sturdy and versatile, performing admirably through a slew of different weather conditions, shedding water at will, and gripping well to loose and slippery terrain.
 The foot and ankle support is superior to any I’ve previously experienced, which makes these burly boots an essential layer of protection for any long backcountry hikes.

 I’ve put hundreds of miles on the Salomon Quest 4D 3 GTXs and, in this review, I’ll tell you why they’re the best pair of backpacking boots I’ve ever laced up.
 They’re not without some concerns, however, which I’ll discuss shortly.

 Boots often seem to have an unavoidable break-in period, but not these.
 My first few hikes told the story — No achy feet.
 No blisters.
 No back pain.
 No break-in period.
-It was the start of a great friendship.
+It was the start of a great relationship.

 The Salomon Quest 4D 3 GTXs have Ortholite insoles that elevate the heel, plus padded mesh ankle collars hug that securely stabilize your entire foot, with zero pressure points.
 A set of sturdy, locking eyelets midway up the boot make it effortless to customize the fit of the boot to your desired tightness.